 But it’s not a said-and-done deal.
 Iguanas, for example, can get up to 6 feet long but exist happily on a diet of plants with the occasional bug for protein.

-Other animals are omnivores and will exist on both meat and plant food sources such as Clark’s spiny lizard from the Southwest.
+Other animals are omnivores and will exist on both meat and plant food sources such as the Clark’s spiny lizard from the Southwest.

 Habitat and Diet